 - infection that spreads to the bones of the ear

 - infection that spreads to the fluid around the brain and spinal cord

 - permanent hearing loss

 There are ways to lower your child’s risk of getting ear infections:

 - Wash your hands and your child’s hands frequently.

 - Keep foreign and unclean items out of your toddler or baby’s mouth.

 - Avoid smoky environments or areas where people frequently smoke.

 - Keep your child’s immunizations up-to-date.

-- Wean your child from the pacifier by age of 12 months.
+- Wean your child from the pacifier by the time they are 1 year old.